When starting a new website, there are a few common mistakes that site owners make. I made my share of blunders when I made my first website.

 - Clicking an email address usually opens an email client, which isn’t great for someone on a shared computer

-- You can’t easily collect information in a set format, or get all of the information you need in one shot
+- You can’t easily collect information in a structured format, or indicate the exact info you need

 - You can’t easily carry out useful actions when people contact you, like signing people up to your email marketing lists at the same time.